VadCLIP: Adapting Vision-Language Models for Weakly Supervised Video Anomaly Detection: Experiments

 \subsection{Datasets and Evaluation Metrics}

-\subsubsection{Datasets}
+\subsubsection{Datasets.}

-We conduct extensive experiments on two popular WSVAD benchmarks. \textbf{UCF-Crime} is the first large-scale VAD benchmark that is proposed for weakly supervised scenarios.
-UCF-Crime consists of 13 real-world anomalous categories with 1900 surveillance videos, the total duration is 128 hours.
-We follow the standard split: 1610 videos are used for training, and the remaining 290 videos are used for test. \textbf{XD-Violence} is the largest benchmark with total duration of 217 hours.
-It contains 4754 videos from 6 anomalous categories, where training set contains 3954 videos and test set contains 800 videos.
-Notably, training videos only have video-level labels on both XD-Violence and UCF-Crime datasets.
+We conduct experiments on two popular WSVAD datasets, i.e., UCF-Crime and XD-Violence.
+Notably, training videos only have video-level labels on both datasets.

-\subsubsection{Evaluation Metrics}
+\subsubsection{Evaluation Metrics.}

-For coarse-grained WSVAD, we follow previous works, and utilize the frame-level Average Precision (AP) that is the area under the precision-recall curve for XD-Violence, and frame-level AUC that is the area under the receiver operating characteristic curve for UCF-Crime.
-Besides, we also use the AUC of anomaly videos (termed as AnoAUC) since superior performance on normal videos in test set conceals the poor accuracy of anomaly detection within anomalous videos.
+For coarse-grained WSVAD, we follow previous works, and utilize the frame-level Average Precision (AP) for XD-Violence, and frame-level AUC and the AUC of anomaly videos (termed as AnoAUC) for UCF-Crime.
 For fine-grained WSVAD, we follow the standard evaluation protocol in video action detection and use the mean Average Precision (mAP) values under different intersection over union (IoU) thresholds.
 In this work, we use IoU thresholds ranging from 0.1 to 0.5 with a stride of 0.1 to compute mAP values.
 Meanwhile, we also report an average of mAP (AVG).
 Note that we only compute mAP on the abnormal videos in the test set.

-\subsection{Implementation Details.}
+\subsection{Implementation Details}